DelmerGA/web_talk/ReadMe.md

 <img src="hipsum_html.png">

- Now that we've all that done it's no longer cool (hipster rules, not mine).
+ Now that we've all done it, it's no longer cool (hipster rules, not mine).
 Luckily we can do a little to get our hipness back.

 ### The `<p>` tag